If you’re a photographer, you understand that making a living at your craft can be very difficult.

 Because everyone with an iPhone can take a photograph, people are generally spending less money on portraiture, wedding photography and other services that were once lucrative opportunities for photographers.

-Fortunately, selling photography on Etsy is a great opportunity for photographers.
+Fortunately, selling photographs on Etsy is a great opportunity for photographers.

 The online marketplace provides a space where you can have your work seen by photography enthusiasts and potential customers.